filecoin-project/devgrants/rfp-proposals/filexplorer.org.md

 Final deliverables will include:

-* Fully functional block explorer website, built with Preact and NodeJS.
+* Fully functional block explorer website built with Preact and NodeJS.
 	* Secured with a Let's Encrypt SSL certificate to ensure `https://` protocol compliancy.
 	* Mobile-responsive design via media queries, real-time metric updating with 0.5s polling for front-end (rather than a WebSocket implementation), aesthetically pleasing and easy to use layout.
 	* Hosted in a North American datacenter via OVH with European, Asia, and Oceania CDNs to ensure speed in loading static content across region.
-		* Specifically for hosting, two instances will be used (SSD3, SSD2).
+		* Specifically, for hosting, two instances will be used (SSD3, SSD2).
 One for hosting the main application front-end and back-end.
 The second for hosting the MongoDB server and documentation.
 * Open-sourced Github repo containing sub repos for each component of the platform (licensed accordingly with both MIT and Apache specifications):
 	* Sub-repo for front-end in Preact (Preact-core, Preact router, Axios)
 	* Sub-repo for back-end in Express (NodeJS, Axios)
 	* Sub-repo for Filecoin to MongoDB bridge (NodeJS)
 	* Sub-repo for documentation and milestone tracking
 * Well-documented codebase hosted on SSD2 instance using [MkDocs](https://www.mkdocs.org/).
-* User-facing documentation (hosted on seperate subdomain running MkDocs), and contributing guidelines + good first issues to promote future open-source contributions from the community.
+* User-facing documentation (hosted on separate subdomain running MkDocs), and contributing guidelines + good first issues to promote future open-source contributions from the community.

 ## Development Roadmap